davibusanello/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## This tracking my journey since I have started the challenge

 ### Day 0: July 17, 2018

 **Today's Progress**: Improved my dotfiles, worked on Vue study.